SimoneS93/anchorCMS/README.md

         return $this->array;
     }

-Now just include the classes you need and you can start using them.
+Now just include the classes you need (the easiest way is to put them in your **themes** folder and call **theme_include('theFileYouNeed')**) and you can start using them.
 They all provide a consistent interface, so are quite similar in usage.
 An example:

     <?php
         //retrive all menu items